Venezuela's sick Chavez misses own inauguration bash

 At home, Chavez has a cult-like appeal for many in the slums due to his "anti-imperialist" rhetoric, his pumping of crude oil revenue into welfare projects, and his own humble background.

-But Venezuelan opponents say he has squandered an unprecedented bonanza of oil money with misguided policies while taking control of state institutions.
+But Venezuela is deeply split, with opponents saying he has squandered an unprecedented bonanza of oil money with misguided policies.
+They also accuse him of allowing corruption to flourish and oppressing political opponents and media critics.

 Should Chavez die or step down, a new election would be called and it would likely pit Maduro against opposition leader Capriles, the 40-year-old governor of Miranda state.

-Past polls have shown Capriles to be more popular than the vice president, but Maduro would likely be hard to beat given Chavez's personal blessing and the emotional outpouring from supporters if the president were forced to leave office.
+Analysts say Maduro would be hard to beat given Chavez's personal blessing and the emotional outpouring from supporters if the president were forced to leave office, though past polls have shown Capriles to be more popular than the vice president.

 In a sign a Maduro-led government would continue Chavez's tough treatment of foes, a state regulator has started punitive proceedings against opposition TV station Globovision for causing "anxiety" with its coverage of the president's health.

-Investors hope for a more business-friendly government in Venezuela, and this has caused prices of its widely traded bonds to soar over the last few weeks amid Chavez's health concerns.
-But they dipped this week as expectations of a quick change apparently dimmed.
-(Additional reporting by Andrew Cawthorne, Deisy Buitrago and Mario Naranjo in Caracas, and Malena Castaldi in Montevideo; Editing by Vicki Allen and Eric Walsh)
+Western investors generally hope for a more business-friendly government in Venezuela so prices of its widely traded bonds have soared over the last few weeks on Chavez's health woes.
+But they dipped this week as their expectations of a quick change apparently dimmed.
+(Additional reporting by Andrew Cawthorne, Deisy Buitrago and Mario Naranjo in Caracas, and Malena Castaldi in Montevideo; Editing by Vicki Allen)